 Saving up money is a struggle for many people, and it can be especially so when you have ADHD.
 But it can be easier than you think, as long as you do in theory make enough money to pay all your bills, spend a little on fun stuff, and still have some left over.
 (If you don’t, doing everything possible to increase your income is likely your best bet.)

-In order to save money, you need to pay yourself first.
+In order to make progress with saving money, you need to pay yourself first.
 It’s that simple.
 Don’t save what’s leftover, because there probably won’t be anything.
 It’s too easy to spend “extra” money that’s just sitting in your account.
 Saving first literally makes savings a priority over unplanned spending, and that’s what you want.

 As you might guess, I build savings automatically.